Irrational-Encoding-Wizardry/descale/README.md

 Video/Image filter to undo upscaling.

-Includes a VapourSynth and Avisynth+ plugin
+Includes a VapourSynth and AviSynth+ plugin

 ## Usage